cyberdr0id/go-grpc-practice/README.md

 ```
 ./bin/<communication_type>/server <port_number>
 ```
-And after run `client.exe` with the same port number and one additional integer parameter
+And then run `client.exe` with the same port number and one additional integer parameter
 ```
 ./bin/<communication_type>/client <port_number> <int1>
 ```